How The Gottman Method Can Help Couples

 Online therapy for couples striving to grow in love

 If you and your partner think the Gottman Method is right for you, you can find help either in person or online.
-It's important to note that online therapy can be as effective as in-person therapy, and there are many Gottman-trained therapists working online.
+You can also attend in-person couples retreats in some cases.
+It's important to note that a thorough research overview has shown that online therapy can be as effective as in-person therapy, and there are many Gottman-trained therapists working online.
 Online therapy can be a good choice for busy people.

 Regain is an online platform where you can find a Gottman-trained therapist to work with.
 After filling out a questionnaire, you and your partner will be matched with a therapist uniquely qualified to work with you and your situation.
 You can work with a therapist from the comfort of home at a time that's convenient for you.

-There is no shame when it comes to seeking therapy for your relationship.
+There is no shame when it comes to seeking therapy for your relationship or mental health.
 If there’s a conflict and the two of you cannot resolve it, it may be a good idea to have a professional help cool your heads and teach you to be more empathetic towards each other.
 In therapy, you can learn methods for handling conflict and building your relationship up so it can stand the test of time.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.